skoppe/dconf-2022/slides.md

 The biggest thing missing here is **structured**.
 "We lack a structured framework for asynchrony".

-I won't go into much detail on how sender/receivers work, but we will discuss some example code that uses them, and convince you that it follows all of the structured concurrency principles we talked about.
+I won't go into much detail on how sender/receivers work, but we will discuss some example code that uses them.

 -->